 Restore PC Settings

 Rollback your computer settings to a previous state.
-System Restore captures system settings and helps put things correctly in case something goes wrong.
+System Restore helps put things correctly in case something goes wrong.

 1. Click the Start button, select Settings.

-2. Type restore in the Search box on upper right corner.
+2. Type restore in the Search box on the upper right corner.